apache/spark/docs/howto/connection/gcp.rst

 Authenticating to GCP
 ---------------------

-There are two ways to connect to GCP using Airflow.
+There are three ways to connect to GCP using Airflow.

 1. Use `Application Default Credentials
    <https://google-auth.readthedocs.io/en/latest/reference/google.auth.html#google.auth.default>`_,
    such as via the metadata server when running on Google Compute Engine.
 2. Use a `service account
    <https://cloud.google.com/docs/authentication/#service_accounts>`_ key
-   file (JSON format) on disk.
+   file (JSON format) on disk - `Keyfile Path`.
+3. Use a service account key file (JSON format) from connection configuration - `Keyfile JSON`.

 Default Connection IDs
 ----------------------